arpejupe/react-redux-inventory-app/README.md

 ## Folder Structure

-This boilerplate is based on feature-first approach as following:
+This boilerplate is based on feature-first approach and is similar to 'ducks' principle:

 ```
 .